isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-The use of underscores to separate parts of a name is the original C and C++ style and used in the C++ standard library.
+The use of underscores to separate parts of a name is the original C and C++ style and used in the C++ Standard Library.
 If you prefer CamelCase, you have to choose among different flavors of camelCase.

 ##### Note